Ishaan50/Password-Strength-Checker/README.md

-# Password-Strength-Checker 🔐
+# Password-Strength-Checker
-A simple project written in Python that checks password strength and securely hashes passwords.
+A simple project written in Python that checks password strength and hashes passwords using SHA-256.

 ## Features 🚀
 - Checks password length